Rozanova/Native-App-UX-Course/Syllabus.md

 #### Week 10  (April 21) (No Class.
 Classes follow Wednesday schedule)
 ##### In-class:
-* Lecture: Libraries, style guides, simple animations.
+* Lecture: Libraries, style guides.
-* In-class workshop: Work session
+* In-class workshop: Work session & one-on-ones

 ##### HW:
 * Style guides
+* Updated flows

 #### Week 11 (April 28)
 ##### In-class:
+* Critique: Select students to get class critiques (first half),
 * Lecture: Animations and prototyping continued.
+Case studies: Telling a story about your design process.
-* In-class workshop: UI libraries and style guides using XD.
+* In-class workshop: One-on-ones during work session.

 ##### HW:
-* Create your final style guides using XD.
-* Final Hi-fi prototypes of your app.
+* Sign up for final presentations for either week 12 or 13.
+* Finalize Style Guide and wires.
+Make sure app has high fi styles applied, even if still in progress.
+This means no more greyscale wireframes, placeholder images, app names, or placeholder icons.
+* Put together a Design story about our process.

 #### Week 12 (May 5)
-Work-in-class day.
-* Final Hi-fi prototypes of your app.
-* Help sessions
+Final presentation and group critue part 1.
+Final Presentations of the journey showing insights and design pivots.
+Everyone trying everyone else's app on our phones!

 #### Week 13 (May 12)
-Final Presentations.
+Final presentation and group critue part 2.
+Final Presentations of the journey showing insights and design pivots.
+Everyone trying everyone else's app on our phones!